SFDO-Tooling/CumulusCI/docs/dev.rst

         dependencies:
             - namespace: npe01
               version: 3.6
+            - version_id: 04t000000000001

-Managed package dependencies can include any package, whether or not it is built as a CumulusCI project.
+Package dependencies can include any package, whether or not it is built as a CumulusCI project.
+Dependencies on managed packages may be specified using the namespace and version or the version id.
+Dependencies on unlocked packages should use the version id.

 Unmanaged Metadata Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Specify unmanaged metadata to be deployed by specifying a ``zip_url`` and, optionally, ``subfolder``, ``namespace_inject``, ``namespace_strip``, and ``unmanaged`` under the ``project__dependencies`` section of the cumulusci.yml file.
+Specify unmanaged metadata to be deployed by specifying a ``zip_url`` or a ``github`` URL, and, optionally, ``subfolder``, ``namespace_inject``, ``namespace_strip``, and ``unmanaged`` under the ``project__dependencies`` section of the cumulusci.yml file.